Phil Cristian: Post Cheap Trick 2012 - present

-On August 1, 2017 Cheap Trick invited Magic Cristian to perform background vocals with them at the Coral Sky Amphitheater in West Palm Beach, Fl.
+On August 1, 2017, Cheap Trick invited Magic Cristian to perform background vocals with them at the Coral Sky Amphitheater in West Palm Beach, Fl.
 Also on the bill were Jason Bonham (opening act) and headliners Foreigner.

-In 2018 Phil Cristian continues as co-owner of the production company and performs in performing arts theaters and local venues around South Florida.
+In 2018, Cristian continues as co-owner of the production company and performs in performing arts theaters and local venues around South Florida.

 On October 23, 2020, an internet podcast show called "Cheap Talk with Trick Chat" posted an interview featuring Phil "Magic" Cristian recorded earlier in the year.